Git Sensor User Guide

 Binary Scan Limitations

-• Description: While the sensor scans files, opaque binary blobs without recognized headers may not be deeply analyzed
+While the Sensor scans files, opaque binary blobs without recognized headers may not be deeply analyzed

 • repository not found (404)